Keyfactor/digicert-certcentral-caplugin/README.md

 ## Compatibility

-The DigiCert CertCentral AnyCA Gateway REST plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2.0 and later.
+The DigiCert CertCentral AnyCA Gateway REST plugin is compatible with the Keyfactor AnyCA Gateway REST 26.2.0 and later.

 ## Support
 The DigiCert CertCentral AnyCA Gateway REST plugin is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
 If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.